JinLi97/INFO6205_FinalProject/README.md

 ### Prerequisites

-You need download the Eclipse or Netbeans IDE for running this project.
+You need to download the Eclipse or Netbeans IDE for running this project.

 ### Running